-The old bike wasn’t much, certainly nothing that any islander would buy.
-Kam counseled with his dad about getting a new Harley, but the old man was no help.
+The bike wasn’t much, certainly nothing that any islander would buy.
+Kam counseled with his dad about getting the Harley but the old man was no help.
 “Sell the damn thing to one of those dumb Haole’s down at the base,” was all he said.
-Without selling the Matchless Motorcycle Kam couldn’t make the down payment on the Sportster.
-It would take him another year of waiting tables at the Royal Hawaiian bar to come up with the money.
+Without selling the Matchless Kam couldn’t make the down payment on the Sportster.
+It would take him another year of waiting tables at Trader Vic’s to come up with the money.

 “Don’t have nuthin’ to do with the Hoales at Kaneohe,” his best friend Lee advised him.

-“They comin’ to the island back from those wars.
+“They comin’ to the island from those wars.
 They all crazy.
 Crazier than regular Haoles, I mean.”

 Kam thought about it for a couple of days.
-The Caucasian’s from the mainland had come hundreds of years earlier to steal the land and take everything over.
-The house he lived in with his parents was leased from the Castle family.
-Those Haole’s were direct descendants of one of the preacher families who’d liked the islands so much they’d simply taken them.
-But working at the Royal had loosened Kam up a bit.
-The tourists who came to Waikiki were not so bad.
+The Caucasians from the mainland had come hundreds of years earlier to steal the land and take everything over.
+The house he lives in with his parents was leased from the Castle family.
+Those Haoles were direct descendants of one of the preacher families who’d like the islands so much they’d simply taken them.
+But working at Trader Vic’s had loosened Kam up a bit.
+The tourists who came to Waikiki were not bad.
 Some drank too much.
-Some acted out, but by and large they were okay if you could get past the thieving some of their numbers had done so many years before, which neither his Mom nor Dad could.
+Some acted out, but by and large, they were okay, if you could get past the thieving some of their numbers had done so many years before, which neither his Mom or Dad could.